A large part of cultural heritage in music is formed by music written by women composers.

 Why this target and why just women composers, conductors and musicians?

-music (or any other form of art or profession) do not depend on gender caracteristics and nevertheless equal chances for men and women are formulated by law in the Netherlands and in many cases the situation has become better, it appears that there is still a large emancipatoric distance between the two different professional groups.
+Although quality standards for music (or any other form of art or profession) do not depend on gender caracteristics and nevertheless equal chances for men and women are formulated by law in the Netherlands and in many cases the situation has become better, it appears that there is still a large emancipatoric distance between the two different professional groups.
 All kind of research and publications from the past few years show clearly that - although the measures obliged by law - 'the glass ceiling' makes that only a very few highly qualified women succeed in getting equal recognition or a top function.
 Due to 'sex schemes', which influence our way of thinking unconsciously - both men and women - women do not get respect and recognition spontaneously and in a similar way as men do.

 - A branche in which this distance between sexes is very large, but outside the inner circle not to been seen, is the very traditional and conservative world of the classical, the serious and the jazz music.
 Probably it is hardly noticed because of a large number of internationally wellknown women vocal and instrumental soloists.
 In the field of the composing and orchestral world however this distance is very large.